CivAIgentics/Jett/CONTINUOUS_VOICE_RECOGNITION.md

 - Works seamlessly even when you switch to other tabs

 ### 2. **Background Tab Listening**
-- Recognition continues even when Jacky's tab is in the background
+- Recognition continues even when Jett's tab is in the background
 - You can open multiple links and switch between tabs freely
 - Voice commands work immediately when you return to the tab